-- Burgundy / black coat

-- White polo shirt with short sleeves
+- White shirt (short sleeves or long sleeves)

 - Dark grey trousers

 - Burgundy 'V-neck' knitted jumper

 - Grey socks

 - Black flat shoes

-In the summer term, girls can wear:
+In the summer term, boys can wear:

-- Short sleeve white shirts - Grey shorts
+- Short sleeve white shirts

+- Grey shorts

 PE Kit

-White T-shirt
+- White T-shirt

-Burgundy shorts or jogging pants
+- Burgundy shorts or jogging pants

-Black plimsolls
+- Black trainers

-Your child will need to have a PE kit at home to wear to school on PE days, from the second half of the Autumn term.
+Your child will need to have a PE kit at home ready to wear to school on their PE day from October.

 School Equipment

-Your child will also need to bring certain things to school on a regular basis.
+Your child will need to bring certain things to school on a regular basis.

 Your child will need:

-- a Wellington drawstring PE bag for hanging spare clothes on their peg

-- a Wellington book bag

-- a water bottle

-It is your responsibility to ensure that all of these items are clearly marked with your child's name.
+- a Wellington drawstring PE bag for hanging spare clothes on their peg - a Wellington book bag - a water bottle with a sports cap so water is not easily spilled It is your responsibility to ensure that all of these items are clearly marked with your child's name.